itsallcode/junit5-system-extensions/README.md

 To capture data sent to `System.out`, follow these steps:

 1. Extend the test class with `SystemOutGuard`
-2. Add a parameter of type `CapturingOutputStream` to the test method (or the before-all-method)
+2. Add a parameter of type `Capturable` to the test method (or the before-all-method)
 3. Activate capturing on the stream
 4. Run code under test
 5. Check captured data